The Best Way to Declutter Your Bedroom - in 10 Steps

 Now is the time to re-straighten the bed, as I mentioned in step one of this article.
 If you’re like me, you probably use your bed as a makeshift table surface when you declutter your bedroom.
 Hopefully, the stuff you were sorting wasn’t dirty, or you might need to actually wash the cover.

-If there are pieces of furniture or things like a hamper that have been moved out of place you can make those final touches to make things presentable.
+If there are pieces of furniture or items like a hamper that have been moved out of place, you can add those final touches to make things presentable.

 10. Vacuum and light a candle after you declutter your bedroom.

-Even if you can’t see the dust it’s probably there along with lint from all of the clothes you just sorted through.
+Even if you can’t see the dust, it’s probably there, along with lint from all the clothes you just sorted through.
 Vacuuming is the last step in making the room look finished.
 Then, I personally like to finish it off with amazing smells.

-I would love to make this post a two-way conversation so leave a comment!
+I would love to make this post a two-way conversation, so leave a comment!
 Did you completely declutter your bedroom?
-If you're ready for the next room you can move on to the bathroom next!
-I'm really curious about what you keep in your bedside tables.
+If you're ready for the next room, you can move on to the bathroom!
+I'm really curious about what you keep on your bedside tables.
 Never give up on becoming the best version of yourself because you deserve amazing peace and clarity.
-Thanks for reading and I'll catch you next time.
+Thanks for reading,g and I'll catch you next time.